Republican Party (Bolivia): History

-Platform of Republican Party was preoccupied with the recovery of Bolivia's lost maritime territories and typically demanded more morality in government, but its program differed little from traditional Liberal slogans.
+The platform of Republican Party was preoccupied with the recovery of Bolivia's lost maritime territories and typically demanded more morality in government, but its program differed little from traditional liberal slogans.
 In 1917, the Republicans ran a presidential candidate but were defeated in the Liberal-controlled elections.
 The Republican Party grabbed power in a bloodless coup on 12 July 1920.